Black Swan Event

 3. Observers are eager to explain and speculate on how it could have been predicted before it occurred.

-In the financial (and cryptocurrency) markets, a black swan event is highly unfavorable and often results in widespread devastation with unpredictable consequences.
-The most well-known example of a black swan event in the world of finance is the Global Financial Crisis of 2008.
-This crisis was triggered by the unexpected and catastrophic collapse of the previously thriving property market.
+In the financial and cryptocurrency markets, a black swan event is highly unfavorable and often results in widespread devastation with unpredictable consequences.
+One of the most well-known examples of a black swan event in the world of finance is the Global Financial Crisis of 2008.

-Lenders in the United States had significantly relaxed their eligibility requirements for mortgages, largely due to pressure from the federal government.
-Mortgages were granted to individuals with poor or no credit for properties that were clearly beyond their financial means.
+The Global Financial Crisis of 2008 was triggered by the unexpected and catastrophic collapse of the previously thriving property market.
+Lenders in the United States had significantly relaxed their eligibility requirements for mortgages, leading to mortgages being granted to individuals with poor or no credit for properties that were clearly beyond their financial means.

-Subprime mortgages quickly formed a massive bubble that was on the verge of bursting.
+As a result, subprime mortgages quickly formed a massive bubble that was on the verge of bursting.
 Major financial institutions like Lehman Brothers began to crumble and fail as mortgage payments were missed and defaults skyrocketed.

 Currently, the world is grappling with and recovering from one of the most remarkable examples of a black swan event – the COVID-19 pandemic.
 This pandemic fulfills all of Taleb’s criteria for a black swan event.
 It struck without warning, and it became evident that no country was adequately prepared to handle it.
-Each day, we continue to learn more about the devastating impacts of this global pandemic, including record-breaking unemployment rates, stock market crashes, and an ever-increasing death toll.

 Similar to how it is impossible to predict the sighting of a black swan among a flock of white ones, the occurrence of a black swan event remains unpredictable.
+These events remind us of the importance of being prepared for the unexpected and of developing resilient systems that can withstand the impact of such events.

 Black Swan Event

-A black swan event is an extremely rare and impactful occurrence that was coined by Nassim Nicholas Taleb, a finance professor, former Wall Street trader, and writer.
-In his 2007 book, Taleb discusses the concept of a black swan event, which is an event that cannot be predicted but has catastrophic consequences.
-He emphasizes the importance of anticipating the possibilities of these highly uncommon and unpredictable events and planning accordingly.
+A black swan event is an extremely rare and impactful occurrence that can have catastrophic consequences.
+Coined by Nassim Nicholas Taleb, a finance professor, former Wall Street trader, and writer, the concept of a black swan event was introduced in his 2007 book.
+Taleb emphasizes the importance of anticipating the possibilities of these highly uncommon and unpredictable events and planning accordingly.

 1. When it does happen, it leads to disastrous consequences.